bwillstorey/react-google-book-search/README.md

 - Live Demo: https://mysterious-mountain-90471.herokuapp.com/

 ## About
-A Google Books search interface, connected to a database where users can find books, preview them and add or remove them to a collection.
+A Google Books React Application with a search interface connected to a database where users can find books, preview them and add or remove them from a collection.

 ## Contributing Guidelines
 All contributions and suggestions are welcome!
 For direct contributions, please fork the repository and file a pull request.